BEFORE THE EVENT

 So what is the event all a bout?

-2017 will be the fifth annual A Bout to Benefit.
+2018 will be the sixth annual A Bout to Benefit.
 The event sees more than twenty volunteers, who have never boxed before, step into the ring after three months of training.
 Last year’s event sold out in advance and raised more than $55,000 with all proceeds going to the MJD Foundation.
 The MJD Foundation raises pediatric cancer research funds for MGH Children's and contributes to Camp Sunshine, a respite camp for cancer suffering children and their families.
 The Foundation has 501c tax exemption and all members are volunteers meaning every dollar raised goes to charity.

 What are the responsibilities of participants?